 The first fruits of such a policy appeared in Egypt and Tunisia, where it was possible to change the ruling regimes without bloodshed.
 But the seven-month standoff of the loyal forces of Gaddafi and the Transitional National Council (PNS) army shows that even with the massive air support and naval blockade of the Egyptian and Tunisian scenario in Libya somehow did not work out.
 First of all, this was based on a fairly high standard of living of the indigenous Libyans compared with the inhabitants of neighboring countries.
 The social policy pursued by the Gaddafi regime, gave the indigenous people of the country huge and social benefits, such as free housing, government subsidies, etc. The Bedouins - the indigenous people of Libya - have long been considered the best warriors in the Arab world.
 Not without reason, even in the Israeli army there are special Bedouin tribal units that have the main task of conducting reconnaissance and sabotage operations in the rear of the enemy.
 The main core of the PNS armed formations is made up of foreign workers who arrived to work in Libya from poorer Arab countries, and a small part of the urban population, which has long ceased to have a nomadic lifestyle and lost its combat skills.
 There is no reason to talk about the high combat training of these formations, as evidenced by the major successes of the regular Libyan army in the first months of confrontation.
 The al-Qaeda militants from among the Libyan citizens who participated in the hostilities in Iraq and Afghanistan, although they had experience in guerrilla warfare, were not suitable for large-scale hostilities.
 And here is a sharp turn: almost the entire territory of the country is under the control of the Transitional Government, Tripoli is in the hands of rebels, there is euphoria in the whole “democratic world”.
 And no one wonders how it turned out that untrained groups of armed rebels in one or two months could turn into a powerful combat unit.
 The answer is simple - help from foreign countries.

-One of the main roles in this performance was played by the British secret service MI-6 and units of British special forces (SAS).
-It is no longer a secret that since the end of February the third battalion of the Royal British Regiment, numbering more than 600 military personnel, the bulk of which had experience of fighting in Afghanistan, was brought to full alert and was in constant readiness for transfer to Libya.
-In early March, a warship of the Royal Navy of Great Britain entered the port of Benghazi, and on the very territory of Libya there were already SAS Special Forces soldiers who officially provided security and evacuation of British citizens.
+One of the main roles in this performance was played by the British Secret Service MI-6 and units of the British Special Forces (SAS).
+It is no secret that since the end of February the third battalion of the Royal Regiment of Great Britain, numbering more than 600 military personnel, the bulk of which had experience in fighting in Afghanistan, was put on full alert and was in constant readiness for being deployed to Libya.
+In early March, the Royal Warship entered the port of Benghazi fleet Great Britain, and on the territory of Libya there were already SAS special forces soldiers who officially ensured the safety and evacuation of British citizens.
 And how did the British military get into the territory of a foreign state?
-Answer: Under the guise of civilians, they arrived in Libya in advance and settled in Benghazi.
+Answer: under the guise of civilians, they arrived in advance in Libya and settled in Benghazi.
 Weapon and equipment waited for them in the British consulate, a strange coincidence, because it was Benzagi who became the center and stronghold of the “revolution.”
 If you look at events from this angle, you can see the direct participation of the British military and intelligence services in organizing the coup.
 But the British military in Libya were not alone, although Western politicians constantly tried to make excuses on questions about the participation of foreign forces in the war in Libya, the Libyan army from the very first days of the insurrection had military clashes with "unknown" military formations.
 31 was dropped by 2011 in March, when one of the representatives of the international human rights organization Human Rights Watch, Peter Bookert, accidentally revealed interesting facts to journalists confirming the presence of foreign military units in Libya, in particular, he pointed out that the PNS sappers managed to make a passage in the minefields in the area of the city of Ajdabiya, while harming more than 50 mines of foreign production, both anti-personnel and anti-tank.
 Of course, in a month you can teach a person to shoot with a machine gun.
 But it is almost impossible to prepare a group of qualified sappers capable of neutralizing anti-personnel mines.
 Al-Qaida militants, of course, have a notion of a mine-explosive, but they are unlikely to be able to make passes for troops, but a group of army sappers will cope with this task without difficulty.

 British "special forces" in every way help the rebel formations in organizing and conducting operations, and a certain number of "special forces" from different countries accompany the rebels throughout Libya.
 In general, foreign special forces helped the rebels to qualitatively improve their tactics of military operations.
 Special Forces officers in every possible way provided the Alliance aviation with data on targets for air strikes, carried out laser illumination for targeting cruise missiles, and also conducted reconnaissance operations in Tripoli itself.
 This was especially true in recent days, when both warring parties came together in close combat.
 "Among other things, the main merit of the special forces is the organization of communications during the capture of Tripoli."
 Is this not a direct proof of the conduct of the ground operation, from which the NATO leadership was so disavowed?
 And, of course, what a conflict without the United States.
 Although US officials refute their direct participation in the events taking place in Libya, the White House came up with ideas on the use of its special forces to correct air strikes and assist insurgents in a land operation.
 The leadership of the Central Intelligence Agency (CIA) of the United States stated that in February the CIA sent several special groups to Libya for ground support for the rebels, although, according to unverified information, these groups were in Libya much earlier.
 For a better understanding of the role of the United States in the events in Libya, it is necessary to recall the actions of the US special forces in Afghanistan.
 In these operations, the US military leadership used and worked out a new tactics of warfare.
 A new tactic was to combine the application of massed air strikes with the actions of special forces.
 The task of the special forces was to direct aviation and provide maximum assistance to anti-Taliban armed groups.
 The goal of such tactics is to make the Afghans fight each other and thereby reduce their losses.
 That is the old Roman principle "Divide and conquer."
 This tactic allowed the Taliban to be seriously defeated at the initial stage without conducting a large-scale land operation.
 The goal was achieved, and the ongoing war for the past ten years - a small cost of "production".
 Now this proven and adjusted tactic has been moved to Libya.
 If successful, and he is inevitable, the government of the United States and Great Britain in the future will be able to organize any coup in any “disagreeable” state.
 But let's talk about this later, back to the situation in Libya.